 The Family Division of the Children’s Court is concerned with cases of child protection, where a child has been orphaned, abandoned, seriously neglected or is at risk of physical, sexual or psychological abuse from his/her parent(s) or guardian(s).
 The court receives applications relating to at-risk children, provides dispute resolution facilities, hears contested matters and makes orders.
-The legislation and processes relating to child protection is currently under review, however a typical process is this:
+The legislation and processes relating to child protection are currently under review, however, a typical process is this:

 - The Family Division of the Children’s Court receives an application regarding a child in need of protection.
 These applications are usually made by the Department of Human Services (DHS) and its child protection workers.

 - The application is listed through a mention in the court, which usually adjourns it to be heard at a later date.

 - If the child is at risk of imminent physical harm or abuse, the court (on the date of the mention) may make an interim accommodation order about where the child should live until the hearing date.

 - The court will usually order a dispute resolution conference, where relevant parties (the child, parent(s) or guardians, other family members, DHS workers and legal representatives) discuss the application and express their views about what should happen.
 Some matters are resolved by these conferences.

 - If dispute resolution does not succeed, the Children’s Court will schedule a contest hearing.
 Here parties can present evidence, call witnesses and make submissions about what should happen regarding the child.
 The magistrate will consider the matter and make order(s) relating to custody, supervision, guardianship or permanent care.